vschwaberow/genhash/README.md

 ## Install

-genhash is written in Go and has no dependencies.
+genhash is written in Go.
 You can install the tool with your go installation using following command:

-'
+>
-' go get -u github.com/vschwaberow/genhash
+> go get -u github.com/vschwaberow/genhash
-'
+>

 Or you've got the choice to download a binary distribution package under Releases.